smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 After a Message Data Capture Definition has been created and registered to a Message Management Parameter record, it is possible to also register Captured Data Response Rules that are executed whenever the Message Data Capture function is being executed (during processing of a real message by the LSAM Message Management server job).

 Remember that Captured Data Response Rules can also be created for Operator Replay Scripts and for the SCANSPLF command - spool file scan rules.
 However, Captured Data Response Rules cannot be shared among these three LSAM features that use them.
 They are specially categorized to match each LSAM function that is performing data capture.
 This is why there is a separate entry for Work with Capture Response Rules found on each of the LSAM function sub-menus.
 This is also why the convenience function key **F11=Response rules** has been added to the maintenance function where each type of data capture is defined, making it easy to avoid confusion about where the Captured Data Response Rule will be used.

-#### Adding a Data Capture Rule from the LSAM Menu System
+#### Adding a Response Rule from the LSAM Menu System

 1. In the command line, enter **STRSMA** or **LSAMENU**.
 For more information on command parameters, refer to the [STRSMA Command](../operations/lsam.md#the-strsma-command) and the [LSAMENU Command](../operations/lsam.md#the-lsamenu-command).
 2. Enter **2** to choose the **Message management menu** in the LSAM Main Menu.